Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

-These properties are handled differently to typical Python class attributes because Blender needs to be display them in the interface, store their settings in key-maps and keep settings for re-use.
+These properties are handled differently to typical Python class attributes because Blender needs to be display them in the interface, store their settings in key-maps and keep settings for reuse.

 While this is handled in a fairly Pythonic way, be mindful that you are in fact defining tool settings that are loaded into Blender and accessed by other parts of Blender, outside of Python.

-To get rid of the literal 10 for `total`, we'll us an operator property.
+To get rid of the literal 10 for ``total``, we'll us an operator property.
 Operator properties are defined via bpy.props module, this is added to the class body.

 .. code-block:: python